LeanerCloud/AutoSpotting/START.md

 section.
 Please note those variables aren't exposed via Cloudformation nor via terraform.

+Please attach the debug output when reporting any issues.

 ## Updates and Downgrades ##

-The software doesn't auto-update anymore(it used to in the first few versions), so you will need to manually perform updates using CloudFormation, based on the Travis CI build number of the version you would like to use going forward.
+The software doesn't auto-update, so you will need to manually perform updates using CloudFormation, based on the Travis CI build number of the version you would like to use going forward.

 This method can be used both for upgrades and downgrades, so assuming you would like to switch to the build with the number 45, you will need to perform a